 I will extol You, O my God, / and I will bless Your Name forever and ever.
 Every day will I bless You, / and I will praise Your Name forever and ever.
+R: I will praise Your Name forever, my Sovereign, my God.

 Adonai, You are gracious and merciful, / slow to anger and of great kindness.
 Adonai, You are good to all / and compassionate toward all Your works.
+R: I will praise Your Name forever, my Sovereign, my God.

 Let all Your works give You thanks, O God, / and let Your faithful ones bless You.

-Let them discourse on the glory of Your reign / and speak of Your might
+Let them discourse on the glory of Your reign / and speak of Your might R: I will praise Your Name forever, my Sovereign, my God.

 Adonai, You are just in all Your ways / and holy in all Your works.
 You are near to all who call upon You, / to all who call upon You in truth.
+R: I will praise Your Name forever, my Sovereign, my God.